+2024-2025 Pr ices

+Breakfast/Lunch

+Reduced \$0.30/\$0.40

+Full Pay \$1.45/K-6- \$2.75 · 7-12- \$2.90

+Adult \$2.35/\$4.50

+Extra milk \$0.45/\$0.45

-Student Breakfast: \$1.40 Adult Breakfast: \$2.35 K-6 Lunch: \$2.65 7-12 Lunch: \$2.80 Adult Lunch: \$4.50 Milk: \$0.45 The Carl Junction School District utilizes a debit card program for all students in kindergarten through sixth grade.
+The Carl Junction School District utilizes a debit card program for all students in kindergarten through fourth grade.
 K-1 students are issued a card that is used similar to a debit card.
 The accounting procedure is as follows:

 - The student turns in money to the teacher (enclosed in an envelope with the student's name, teacher's name, date, and amount enclosed). - The teacher gives the envelope to the cafeteria office. - Cafeteria office personnel enter the amount of the payment in the computer. - Students are given their card as they enter the line for lunch.
-The cashier collects and scans each card according to the price of the meal purchased after the student has received a complete lunch. - A \$2 minimum deposit in food service accounts is required for all students and staff.
+The cashier collects and scans each card according to the price of the meal purchased after the student has received a complete lunch. - Money can be added to student's accounts through School Cafe- https://family.schoolcafe.com/CJS